jchin1968/presentations/deck/2018-10_unit-testing/slides.md

 - Reverse the order of the words
 - Make all the letters uppercase
 - Make all the letters lowercase
-- Translate it to Pig Latin
+- Translate to Pig Latin

 ---